McCormick & Murphy is a Personal Injury & Accident Law Firm

 When I was seriously injured in an automobile accident, I believed the insurance companies would treat me fairly.
 As a result of the accident I lost the ability to work in the profession that I had been trained in.
 Even though I lost my ability to earn a living due a serious head injury, neither the insurance company of the driver who hit me or my own insurance company offered to pay for the lost wages that I would lose over my life time.
 McCormick & Murphy fought for my rights, and eventually collected over $1,000,000.00 for me.
 I highly recommend McCormick & Murphy.

-Colorado Springs, CO 80905
+– Brian, Colorado Springs, CO ★★★★★

-Personal Injury Info
+Colorado Personal Injury Information

 Personal injury, in legal terms, refers to an injury to the body, mind, or emotions, as opposed to injury or damage to property.
 In the standard personal injury claim, the injured person or, the plaintiff, will file suit against the negligent party, whose negligence caused the accident which caused the injury.
 Damages in personal injury cases include, but are not limited to, emotional distress and physical injury.

-Colorado Statute of Limitations (SOL)
+Colorado Statute of Limitations

 It is important to understand what kind of claim you have so that you can be sure to avoid losing the ability to bring about said claim once the statute of limitations expire.
 The statute of limitations refers to the amount of time you have to file suit.
 This is one of the reasons why it is important to consult an attorney as soon as you are able following your accident.